Vegan FAQ

 I understand that meat is cruel, but what’s wrong with dairy and eggs?
 The dairy industry forcibly impregnates cows and then, shortly after the babies are born, takes them away so that the cow’s milk can be collected and sold.
 Both mother and child grieve after the separation.
 Girl calves are raised to repeat the cycle; boy calves—useless for milk production—are raised in pitiful isolation and deliberately malnourished for a few weeks, and then slaughtered for veal.
 (The females, once they pass their peak milking years, are also slaughtered.)

 “Laying hens” are raised in horrifically crowded, filthy conditions and 50% of all the chicks—the boys—are killed almost at birth, sometimes by being shredded or buried alive.
 In its November, 2014, issue Harpers featured a long expose of dreadful conditions in the egg industry.
-And research has shown that there is “more death per calorie” in eggs than any other animal food product.

 I’m interested in veganism but want to start small.
 How do I do that?
 Choose one meal or ingredient each week and replace it with a vegan substitute.
 Erik Marcus’s The Ultimate Vegan Guide is a great resource for beginners, and available free here.
 Also check out Vegan Kalamazoo co-founder Hillary Rettig’s article on how to go “invisibly vegan.”